atarv/chargen-backend/README.md

 stack build
 ```

-Run the program with `stack run`.
-By default it uses port 8080.
+Run the program with `stack run -- assets/chargen.db`.
+By default it uses
+port 8080.

 ## Legal